 That said, consider crafting your personal stories like factual stories.
 You know how awkward it can be when you start trailing on and people react with a blank stare, or worse, stop listening altogether.
 By rehearsing your stories ahead of time, it’ll be much easier to work them naturally into the tour and deliver the punchlines with confidence.

 Need a little help with that?
-Here’s how to become a good storyteller.
+Here’s how to make a commentary in tour guiding.

 3. Have games in your back pocket

 A tour’s momentum can quickly die down during the in-between moments — like on the tour bus, walking from point A to point B, waiting in line, bathroom breaks, etc. While it’s unnecessary to talk the entire time, you can prevent your guests from getting bored by playing a few tour games.

 Think Trivia, Two Truths and a Lie, Name that Tune, anything that’s easy to play as a group, but still relates to the tour experience.
 Basically, whatever you think is fun, go with that, because if you’re excited to play, your guests will feed off your enthusiasm.